PanpanZheng/OCAN/README.md

 ```
    e.g. python oc_gan.py 1 0
 ```
-The above command line shows the performance of OCAN on twitter without displaying the training process.
+The above command line shows the performance of OCAN on wiki without displaying metrics in the training process.

 ## Authors